-The golden plates of Mormon tradition were found by Joseph Smith, who was raised in perhaps the most intriguing period of American religious history.
+Smith was raised in one of the most intriguing periods in American religious history.
 If one were to experience this era with today’s knowledge, they would have an opportunity to evaluate that history better than many who actually lived it.
 That is what we can do as we journey to 19th century America, to experience the mindset and lifestyle of Joseph Smith and his colleagues.

 Joseph Smith’s world consisted of:

 ■ A “heavenly messenger” guarding the golden plates.

 ■ “… telling where hidden treasures in the earth were by means of looking through a certain stone …”

 ■ Being able to “see anything” by looking through mysterious “glasses.”

 Joseph Smith’s father testified that God had given his son,